OpenSlides/openslides-performance/README.md

 ## Installation

-You need ```go``` to install oswstest.
+You need `go` to install oswstest.
 If you have it, just call
 ```
 go get github.com/openslides/openslides-performance/cmd/performance
 ```

-Afterwards, you can start the script with ```oswstest```
+Afterwards, you can start the script with `performance`

+See `performance --help` see some configuration flags.

-Currently, the only way to configure oswstest is by changing the constants and variables in the file ```config.go```.
-Therefore you should clone this repository, change the file, compile and run oswstest with
+Some other values can be configured by changing the `config.go` file in `cmd/performance/` and `pwk/oswstest/`.
+To change them you have to clone the repository, change the files, compile and run the program with

 ```
 go build ./cmd/performance && ./performance